Tanmayjihuma/RobloxSkill/scripts/Readme.md

 2. **Assignment:** It assigns the loaded data to Attributes (for standard stats and string-based item lists) and to the `leaderstats` folder.
 3. **Validation:** It flags the data as successfully loaded (`_G.DataLoaded`).
 Only then does it allow the physical character to spawn.
 4. **Modification:** Throughout gameplay, use `PlayerStateService` to change these stats safely (it handles multipliers automatically).
 Use `GetAttribute()` and `.Changed` on leaderstats to allow other scripts to react to data changes.
-    * **Note:** Now since we used so good data system and all data loaded for all other script if data not find somehow we can just return instead of making it 0 or default (not use like `local DataStats = player:GetAttribute("Stats") or 0` instead like `local DataStats = player:GetAttribute("DataStats")  if not DataStats then return end`)
+    * **Note:** Since our robust data system ensures all data is loaded before the character spawns, if data is somehow not found when queried by another script, we should simply `return` to abort the operation instead of setting it to `0`.

+    *For example:*
+    ```lua
+    -- ❌ BAD: Defaulting to 0 can corrupt actual data if it just hasn't loaded
+    local myStat = player:GetAttribute("MyStat") or 0

+    -- ✅ GOOD: Safely return and abort the script
+    local myStat = player:GetAttribute("MyStat")
+    if not myStat then return end
+    ```

 5. **Persistence:** `AutoDataSavingService` sweeps the player object periodically and on-leave, reading the live Attributes, string-based Items, and Leaderstats, securely packing them back into their respective DataStores.

 ---